About the Rover

 Also important is our location in the friendly and historic Clifton-Crescent Hill neighborhood of Louisville, is a 150-year-old building which began life as a saloon.
 The business also included a grocery and dry goods store much like the old-time Irish pubs.
 More recently, it was the home and plasterworks of the Matteis, a couple known for extending a warm welcome amid quantities of homemade wine.
 We are proud to continue the building’s longstanding tradition of hospitality.

-As we enter our twenty-fourth year of business, we want to thank you, the people who have enthusiastically adopted the joys of pub culture at The Irish Rover and at Irish Rover, Too.
+As we enter our twenty-sixth year of business, we want to thank you, the people who have enthusiastically adopted the joys of pub culture at The Irish Rover.
 We are grateful for your custom and, most especially, for your friendship.